-These medications can have an increased hypotensive effect and cause the patient’s blood pressure to be dangerously low, or they can cause the medication to be ineffective.
+These medications can have an increased hypotensive effect and cause the person’s blood pressure to drop dangerously low, or they can cause the medication to be ineffective.
 It is important that the patient’s healthcare provider is aware of all of the meds that are being taken.

-The following patients should avoid taking Prazosin or take with caution under the care of their physician:
+The following people should avoid taking Prazosin or take with caution under the care of their physician:

-- Pregnant or breastfeeding (Safety has not been established for use)
+- Women who are pregnant or breastfeeding (Safety has not been established for use)

 - Patients with Angina Pectoris

-- Geriatric patients (may cause significant hypotension and or syncope; will require a lower dose if indicated) increases the likelihood of a fall
+- Older patients (May cause significant hypotension and or syncope – will require a lower dose if indicated, and can increase the likelihood of a fall).

 What to Do in Case of a Prazosin Overdose